Overcoming the Challenges of Converting Transdermal Patches to Realize Big Profits

-Based on outstanding work with a long-time Health Care customer, a Medical Converter earned a new project, their first-ever transdermal product.
-They regularly perform complex medical converting of a variety of materials, including hypoallergenic medical tapes, films, non-woven fabrics, foams and other flexible materials used in the production of medical devices, equipment and skin contact application.
+One of IMPACT’s long-time healthcare customers—a medical converter—regularly performed complex medical converting of a variety of materials, including hypoallergenic medical tapes, films, non-woven fabrics, foams and other flexible materials used in the production of medical devices, equipment and skin contact application.

 Working with a controlled substance material for the first time, the converter’s engineering team designed a die layout with extremely close nesting to minimize waste, because waste disposal of a controlled substance was the highest cost of the entire job.
 After the die vendor manufactured the die to spec and they began running the job, the die didn’t work.
 They experienced two critical issues they couldn’t resolve: